rombrew/phobia/doc/TroubleShooting.md

 #### PM_ERROR_HW_UNMANAGED_IRQ

-PMC control code has not completed its execution when the next IRQ occurred.
+PMC control code has not completed its execution when the next ADC IRQ occurred.
 Try to decrease PWM frequency or disable some computationally expensive features.

 #### PM_ERROR_HW_OVERCURRENT